 Ad networks that allow sticky ads include Appnexus, Oftmedia, District M, 33across, AOL, Sovrn, and others.

 Lastly, to exploit the full potential of this ad, you can refresh it.
 You can use triggers to refresh the ad that relies on ad viewability, scroll movements, user activity, etc.

 As with any new ad implementation, publishers should always conduct A/B tests on sticky ads, whether implementing them on mobile or desktop.
 As previously mentioned, not all publishers or ad networks are prepared to deploy sticky ads.

 Do you need help implementing sticky ads effectively across your mobile and desktop devices?
 How about testing multiple ad types, sizes, and layouts to find out which performs the best?
 Have you considered throwing header bidding into the mix?
 If so, let MonetizeMore take care of it for you!
 MonetizeMore is a Google Certified Publisher Partner that can take care of all the ad optimization tasks and maximize your ad revenue!
-Sign up today!
+Sign up for a Starter account at MonetizeMore today!

 Kean Graham is the CEO and founder of MonetizeMore & a pioneer in the Adtech Industry.
 He is the resident expert in Ad Optimization, covering areas like Adsense Optimization,GAM Management, and third-party ad network partnerships.
 Kean believes in the supremacy of direct publisher deals and holistic optimization as keys to effective and consistent ad revenue increases.

 Here’s the course that 300+ pubs used to scale their ad revenue.

 Ad Requests Monthly